sendx/sendx-ruby-sdk/docs/ContactApi.md

 ## unsubscribe_contact

-> <Response> unsubscribe_contact(identifier)
+> <MessageResponse> unsubscribe_contact(identifier)

-Unsubscribe Contact
+Unsubscribe contact

-Unsubscribe a globally existing contact
+Unsubscribes a contact from all marketing communications.  **🎯 Key Features:** - Marks contact as unsubscribed - Removes from all active campaigns - Maintains unsubscribe history - Complies with anti-spam regulations

 ### Examples